 Body Acne 101: How to Reduce Back and Chest Acne

-When it comes to acne, pimples and zits don’t stop at the face.
-Chest acne and back acne are just as common.
-And, while breakouts on your face are bad enough, there are thankfully countless concealers and foundations we can use to hide the blemishes until they virtually disappear.
-When it comes to the rest of our body, coverage can be a lot more problematic— especially in warmer months when we bare our chests and backs — which is why taking steps to reduce the body breakouts is key.
-To discover how to reduce back and chest acne, we turned to board-certified dermatologist and Skincare.com expert, Dr. Lisa Ginn.
+When it comes to acne, it doesn’t stop at the face; chest acne and back acne are just as common.
+And, while breakouts on your face are bad enough, there are thankfully countless concealers and foundations we can use to hide the blemishes.
+When it comes to the rest of our body, coverage can be a lot more difficult — especially in the warmer months when we bare our chests and backs — which is why taking steps to reduce body breakouts is key.
+Ahead, find the best tips from Dr. Ginn on how to reduce back and chest acne.

-First things first, what’s causing you to breakout on your body?
+The first step in getting rid of body acne is determining what’s causing you to breakout in the first place.
 “If you have breakouts on your face and body, you most likely have acne vulgaris,” Ginn explains.
-Clear complexion but breakouts all over your back and chest?
-You’ll want to take a look at some of your lifestyle habits.
+But if you have a clear complexion with breakouts all over your back and chest you’ll want to take a look at some of your lifestyle habits.
 “When you have acne on your body, but not on your face, it’s often caused by waiting too long to shower after working out,” she says.
 We continually emphasize the importance of washing the face immediately after a workout, but cleansing the body (especially acne-prone areas) is equally important if you are suffering from body breakouts.
 Ginn explains, “The enzymes from your sweat sit on the skin and can cause breakouts.
 I tell my patients to at least rinse off, even if they can’t take a full shower.
-Get water on your body within 10 minutes after exercise.”
-Hear that?
+Get water on your body within ten minutes after exercise.”
 Cleansing the skin immediately after a workout can help remove blemish-causing impurities and reduce the chances of future acne on the chest and back.

 Aside from cleansing the skin immediately after a workout, there are a few other measures you can take to reduce body breakouts.
-Before we dive right in, it’s important to understand the difference between the skin on the face and then skin elsewhere on the body.
+Before we dive right in, it’s important to understand the difference between the skin on the face and then skin on the body.
 “With the skin on your face, the dermal layer is 1-2 millimeters thick,” Ginn says.
 “On your back, this layer is up to an inch thick.
 Here, the hair follicle is sitting in deeper skin, making it harder to get to.”
 To address these breakouts, she likes to use topical products formulated with sulfur, but warns not to use this solution on your face as it can be very drying.
-As well, look for common acne-fighting ingredients like benzoyl peroxide and salicylic acid.
+Other acne-fighting formulas to look for are benzoyl peroxide and salicylic acid.
 However, Dr. Ginn warns, “Benzoyl peroxide can stain your clothes, so be careful.”
-From there, she likes to use vitamin A preparations.

-AcneFree Body Clearing Acne Spray makes reducing body breakouts easy.
-With salicylic acid, plus glycolic acid, vitamin B3, and aloe, this continuous spray formula helps clear body breakouts.
-Before using, be sure to thoroughly cleanse the skin.
-Next, apply the spray over the entire affected area — shoulders, back, and chest.
-Let the formula absorb before dressing, and you’re good to go!
-To avoid excessive dryness, start with one application daily, and slowly increase to twice per day if needed.
+Another option is to use a body spray, like AcneFree Body Clearing Acne Spray.
+It’s formulated with salicylic acid, plus glycolic acid, vitamin B3, and aloe.
+Before using, be sure to thoroughly cleanse the skin and then apply the spray over the entire affected area — shoulders, back, and chest — and let the formula absorb before dressing.
+To avoid excessive dryness, start with one application a day and slowly increase to twice per day if needed.

 Dr. Ginn made a point to note that body breakouts typically only occur on the back and chest.
 “It’s rare to see it elsewhere,” she says.
 “If you do, see a dermatologist.”

 Editor’s Note: Acne-fighting ingredients like salicylic acid and benzoyl peroxide can make the skin more sensitive to sunlight.
 Be sure to apply a broad-spectrum sunscreen every day, and reapply at least once every two hours or immediately after swimming or sweating.
-Up the ante on sun protection by wearing protective clothing as well as a wide-brimmed hat and sunglasses, seeking shade, and avoiding peak sun hours.
+Up the ante on sun protection by wearing protective clothing, as well as a wide-brimmed hat and sunglasses, and avoiding peak sun hours.